Adoption contact registers

 How useful are they?

-Although in principle the Government’s Adoption Contact Register is a fantastic resource, in practice it’s not as well publicised as it should be, and there’s no guarantee your birth family have necessarily heard of it.
+Although in principle the Government’s Adoption Contact Register is a fantastic resource, in practice it’s not as well publicised as it could be, and there’s no guarantee your birth family have necessarily heard of it.
 Therefore, do not be surprised if your registration does not result in a match – it is certainly no indicator that they don’t wish for a reunion.

 Is support available for people using the register?